HiraSardar123/GSNR-Prediction/README.md

-# Machine Learning Projects Repository
+# GSNR-Prediction Repository

-Welcome to the Machine Learning Projects repository!
-This repository contains a collection of real-world projects focused on Machine Learning and Deep Learning specializations.
+Welcome to the GSNR-Prediction repository!
+This repository contains a collection of real-world projects focused on Machine Learning and Deep Learning.

 ## Project Overview